k-may/sketches/README.md

 # sketches

 A collection of HTML doodles and experiments which I've created over the years.
+I've developed these sketches in parallel with many projects over the years, serving as experiments and proof-of-concepts.
+Stay tuned, many more to come!

 Not so polished, not so turd!